Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Vectors.md

 Geometrically, linearly independent vectors in n-dimensional space do not lie in the same hyperplane.
 Intuitively, a set of linearly independent vectors consists of vectors that have no redundancy, i.e., if we remove any of those vectors from the set, we will lose something.
 When represented in matrix form, all column vectors are linearly independent if and only if all columns are pivot columns.
 If there is at least one non-pivot column, the columns (and, therefore, the corresponding vectors) are linearly dependent.

+## Inner product
+A positive definite, symmetric bilinear mapping Ω : V ×V → R is called an inner product on V. Dot product is a type of inner product.

-## Dot/Inner product
+## Dot product
-The dot product, also known as the scalar product or inner product, is a binary operation that takes two equal-length sequences of numbers (usually coordinate vectors) and returns a single number.
+The dot product, also known as the scalar product, is a binary operation that takes two equal-length sequences of numbers (usually coordinate vectors) and returns a single number.

 ![Alt text](<Screenshot from 2023-12-25 11-01-29.png>)
 ![Alt text](<Screenshot from 2023-12-25 11-01-42.png>)

 `Graphically, it is the product of the length of one vector with the projection of the other vector on the first vector`.
 It can be used to evaluate how aligned two vectors are.
 It is also used to evaluate angle between vectors.

+## Norm
+The norm of a vector, often denoted by ‖v‖ is a measure of the length or magnitude of the vector.
+Eg: Manhattan Norm (L1 norm), Euclidean Norm (L2 norm), etc.

+## Projection
+Projection, in mathematics, refers to the process of mapping a vector onto a subspace.
+The most common type of projection is the orthogonal projection, which involves projecting a vector onto a subspace in a way that the projected vector is orthogonal (perpendicular) to the subspace.
+Orthogonal projections are used in ML to visualise a higher dimensional graph, without the loss of valuable information.
+PCA works with this.

 ## FLOP/s
 Vectors are stored as arrays of floating point numbers (or integers, when the entries are all integers).
 Storing an n-vector requires 8n bytes to store.
 Sparse vectors are stored in a more efficient way that keeps track of indices and values of the nonzero entries.